 Any grievance shall be deemed waived unless it is submitted in writing under the terms of C.4.b. below within twenty (20) school days after the aggrieved party(ies) knew or should have known of the event or conditions on which it is based.

 a.
-Any teacher or group of teachers who has a grievance shall discuss it first with the principal in an attempt to resolve this matter informally at that level.
+Any teacher or group of teachers who has a grievance shall discuss it first with the Chief School Administrator in an attempt to resolve this matter informally at that level.

 b.
-If, as a result of the discussion, the matter is not resolved to the satisfaction of the teacher, the teacher shall, within five (5) school days of the informal discussion, set forth his grievance in writing to the principal.
-The principal shall communicate his decision to the teacher in writing within ten (10) school days after the principal’s receipt of said complaint.
+If, as a result of the discussion, the matter is not resolved to the satisfaction of the teacher, the teacher shall, within five (5) school days of the informal discussion, set forth his grievance in writing to the Chief School Administrator.
+The Chief School Administrator shall communicate his decision to the teacher in writing within ten (10) school days after the Chief School Administrator’s receipt of said complaint.

 5. Level Two – Board of Education

 a.
 If the aggrieved teacher is not satisfied with the disposition of his grievance at Level Two, or if no decision has been rendered within ten (10) school days after the grievance was delivered to the Board of Education and the grievance alleges a violation of the terms of this Agreement, only then he may, within ten (10) school days after the decision by the Board of Education or fifteen (15) school days after the decision was delivered to the Board of Education, request in writing that the Association submit the grievance to arbitration within ten (10) school days after receipt of the request by the aggrieved person.